Carson–Newman Eagles

-The Carson–Newman Eagles are the athletic teams that represent the Carson–Newman University (formerly Carson–Newman College), located in Jefferson City, Tennessee, in NCAA Division II intercollegiate sports.
+The Carson-Newman Eagles are the athletic teams that represent Carson–Newman University, located in Jefferson City, Tennessee, in NCAA Division II intercollegiate sports.
 The Eagles compete as members of the South Atlantic Conference for all 21 varsity sports.

-Carson–Newman has been a member of the SAC since 1975, when the league was still part of the NAIA.
+Carson-Newman has been a member of the SAC since 1975, when the league was still part of the NAIA.

 History

 The Eagles previously competed in the National Association of Intercollegiate Athletics (NAIA) as members of the Smoky Mountain Conference, the Volunteer State Athletic Conference (VCAC), and later its successor, the Tennessee Valley Athletic Conference (TVAC).
 The football team joined the SAC in 1975 when it was still a football-only conference known as SAC-8.